MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Set-MgBetaEducationUserAssignmentUpFeedbackResourceFolder.md

 Create a SharePoint folder to upload feedback files for a given educationSubmission.
 Only teachers can perform this operation.
 The teacher determines the resources to upload in the feedback resources folder of a submission.
-This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Set-MgEducationUserAssignmentUpFeedbackResourceFolder](/powershell/module/Microsoft.Graph.Education/Set-MgEducationUserAssignmentUpFeedbackResourceFolder?view=graph-powershell-1.0)

 ## SYNTAX